idelchi/go-gitignore/Untitled-3.md

 Run task go:lint and iteratively address all linting warnings EXCEPT gocognic, cyclop, nestif

 Run `go test -run TestGitIgnore .` after each change to make sure you didn't break any of the tests.

+It is MANDATORY that you run `go test -run TestGitIgnore .` after each change so that you keep track of WHEN and WHERE you accidentally introduce errors.

+Add

+`//nolint:<linter>      // <motivation>

+for the remaining linter warnings

 ----------